 - Pack items you know you like to wear not just the lightest travel clothes- Taking one pair of your favorite pants is way better than three pairs of the lightest pants if they don't fit as well.

 - Soft-sided luggage is better than hard-sided luggage- Soft sided luggage is more flexible.
 You can over pack or under pack and a soft sided bag will fit whatever you're carrying with or without the outer compression straps.
-If you under pack a hard sided bag your stuff knocks around inside and items can get damaged as a result.
+If you under pack a hard-sided bag your stuff knocks around inside and items can get damaged as a result.
 We've also had hard sided luggage crack externally as well.

-- If your questioning whether or not you should bring an item leave it at home- Don't bring items you're on the fence about or pack things "just in case".
+- If you're questioning whether or not you should bring an item leave it at home- Don't bring items you're on the fence about or pack things "just in case".
 Doing adds unnecessary weight and wastes space for things you may want to bring back from places you visit.
 Besides, if you find you needed something you chose not to bring when you arrive at your destination you can most likely buy it there.

 I haven’t listed any of our electronics or camera gear in this post.
 We are in the process of replacing and adding to a lot of those items and I will update this post with that information soon.
 We will also update this post as we ditch items and acquire new and better ones.